ericdammannjr/Eric-D-GLY6932-Final-Project/README.md

 ### Lotka-Volterra Model:

     dx/dt = αx - βxy
     dy/dt = δxy - γy

     Where:

         x = prey density
         y = predator density

-α = prey birth rate coefficent β = coefficent for the effect of the presence of predators on the prey death rate δ = coefficent for the effect of the presence of prey on the predator birth rate γ = predator death rate coefficent
+        α = prey birth rate coefficent
+        β = coefficent for the effect of the presence of predators on the prey death rate δ = coefficent for the effect of the presence of prey on the predator birth rate γ = predator death rate coefficent

-The Lotka-Volterra model is a system of two non-linear ordinary differential equations which, in this simualtion are solved using a 4th order Runge-Kutta numerical integrator.
+The Lotka-Volterra model is a system of two non-linear ordinary differential equations which, in this simualtion, are solved using a 4th order Runge-Kutta numerical integrator.

 ### Install Julia: